First American Real House Price Index

 The RHPI uses a weighted repeat-sales house price index that measures the price movements of single-family residential properties by time and across geographies, adjusted for the influence of income and interest rate changes on consumer house-buying power.
 The index is set to equal 100 in January 2000.
 Changing incomes and interest rates either increase or decrease consumer house-buying power.
 When incomes rise and mortgage rates fall, consumer house-buying power increases, acting as a deflator of increases in the house price level.
 For example, if the house price index increases by three percent, but the combination of rising incomes and falling mortgage rates increase consumer buying power over the same period by two percent, then the Real House Price index only increases by 1 percent.
 The Real House Price Index reflects changes in house prices, but also accounts for changes in consumer house-buying power.

-The next release of the First American Real House Price Index will be posted on the week of August 27, 2018 for June 2018 data.
+The next release of the First American Real House Price Index will be posted on the week of May 27, 2019.